-Today, home loan borrowers often seek referrals from their social network before they’ll consider talking with a lender.
-Thus, if lenders want to gain a marketing advantage, it’s in their best interest to deliver experiences worth recommending.
+Today, home loan borrowers seek referrals from their social network before they’ll consider talking with a lender.
+If lenders want to gain a marketing advantage, it’s in their best interest to deliver experiences worth recommending.

-Building consumer trust through great customer experience
+Building consumer trust through great mortgage customer experience

-The customer experience is a constantly evolving journey.
+The mortgage customer experience is a constantly evolving journey.
 Customers have many experiences as they transition through a lifecycle of interactions with a business.
 With home loan lending, the customer’s journey takes them from learning about your brand, to engaging in early discussions, to closing a deal, to maintaining a relationship with you for the life of their mortgage.
 Along the way, at every touch point, they are mentally measuring their experience –and if it’s noticeably good or bad, they’re probably talking about it.

 To leverage the power of positive word-of-mouth, lenders should consider a few key best practices to ensure they deliver a customer experience that inspires trust, such as:

-Delivering a positive customer experience is good for business.
-In today’s mortgage industry, meeting compliance needs is only the beginning.
+Delivering a positive mortgage customer experience is good for business.
+In today’s mortgage lending industry, meeting compliance needs is only the beginning.
 A winning customer experience can be the key to a much stronger brand and give you a powerful marketing tool.